 I am a Ph.D. candidate in the finance area at UCLA Anderson School of Management.
 My research interests are in corporate finance, governance, and innovation.
-My job market paper studies financial constraints on R&D investments for mature, patent-practicing firms during a profit windall event, which arose from an unexpected provision in U.S. patent law that extended the life of patents owned that were about to expire.
+My job market paper studies the channels through which mature patent-practicing firms make investments in innovation.

-I will be available for interviews at the 2017 AFA meeting in Chicago, Illinois (January 6-8).
+I will be available for interviews at the 2017 ASSA meetings in Chicago, Illinois (January 6-8).

-Profit Windfalls and Investment Channels in Innovation: Evidence from Patent Term Extensions (Job Market Paper)
+Profit Windfalls and Investments in Innovation: Evidence from Patent Term Extensions (Job Market Paper)

-I show that capital expenditure, debt issuance, and patent acquisitions are sensitive to cash flow for mature innovating firms.
-By exploiting the random timing of patent term expiry dates and their unexpected extensions around the adoption of a provision in the Uruguay Round Agreements Act, I find that a one standard deviation increase in the citation-weighted patent portfolio share of term-extended patents leads to an increase in cash flow by 1.5 percent of book assets.
-Given these windfall profits, I find evidence of physical capital investment, debt issuance reduction, and acquisitions of external technology.
+I show that mature innovating firms respond to exogenous cash flow by engaging in external patent acquisitions that diversify their patent portfolios into new technologies.
+By exploiting the random timing of patent term expiry dates and their unexpected extensions due to the Uruguay Round Agreements Act, I find that a one standard deviation increase in the citation-weighted patent portfolio share of term-extended patents leads to an increase in cash flow by 1.5 percent of book assets.
+Given these windfall profits, I find evidence of physical capital investment, debt issuance reduction, and acquisitions of new external technologies.
 Internal investments in R&D, on the other hand, show no response, suggesting high R&D adjustment costs for large, mature firms.